-Regardless of the exact definition, you choose to follow, the low-carb diet will certainly be much lower in carbs than the standard modern diet, which is often ridiculously – and dangerously – high in carbs.
+Regardless of the exact definition, the low-carb diet will certainly be much lower in carbs than the standard modern diet, which is often ridiculously – and dangerously – high in refined carbs.

-As a result, it is much more natural for the human body, as processed and junk food is highly limited or completely avoided.
-Sure, you can still slice the cookie thin enough as to not go overboard on your daily carb limit, but the more important question to ask yourself is “how would this benefit me and what nutritional value does it have?“.
+As a result, a low-carb diet is much more natural for the human body, as processed and junk foods are strictly limited or completely avoided.
+Sure, you can still slice a cookie thin enough so you don’t go overboard on your daily carb limit, but the more important question to ask yourself is “how would this benefit me and what nutritional value does it have?“

-Therefore, the bulk of your diet consists of foods that are on the lower range of carbs, while high-carb foods (including all processed junk food) are avoided.
+Therefore, the bulk of your diet will consist of foods that are on the lower range of carbs, while high-carb foods (including all processed junk food) are avoided.

-In order to make the diet sustainable, you’d also need to consume adequate protein and sufficient fat, in order to minimize muscle loss, improve satiety and to ensure that your body is functioning well overall.
+You’ll also need to consume adequate protein and sufficient fat, in order to minimize muscle loss, improve satiety, and to ensure that your body is properly functioning overall.

-The things that are typically consumed on a low-carb diet are:
+The foods that are typically consumed on a low-carb diet are:

 - Dark chocolate can also be consumed in moderation.

-As you can see, most of the things that you eat are the same as on keto; the difference is that on low-carb you’d have a more liberal approach to carbs and might decide not to exclude products such as carrots, beetroot, leek, and eventually some legumes, such as peas and green string beans, if they do not cause digestive issues.
+As you can see, most of the foods that you eat are the same as on keto.
+The difference is that on low-carb you’ll have a more liberal approach to carbs and might decide not to exclude products such as carrots, beetroot, leek, and eventually some legumes, such as peas and green string beans, if they do not cause digestive issues.

-The Things to Avoid When Doing Low Carb Are:
+The Foods to Avoid When Doing Low Carb Are:

 What Are The Macros for a Low Carb Diet?

-On both diets you need to make sure you’re consuming adequate protein in order to make sure that you’re losing fat and not muscle mass, and also to make sure that your body can function properly.
+On both diets, you need to make sure you’re consuming adequate protein to lose fat and not muscle mass, and also to make sure that your body can function properly.

 Regarding the exact amount of carbs to consume on a low-carb diet, it would vary from person to person.